What is rebound control?

 Check out Pavel Francouz of the Colorado Avalanche:

 Notice how Pavel Francouz of the Colorado Avalanche stopped the puck, but he failed to properly control the rebound?
-This created a great scoring opportunity off an originally simple play.
+This created a strong scoring opportunity from an initially simple play.

 Goaltending is more than stopping the puck.
 It’s making a proper save and controlling the rebound.
 If your goalie can’t catch and/or cover the puck immediately off the shot, they need to be capable of controlling the rebound.